nwicki/SMGP-2021/assignment6/README.md

 |:---:|:---:|:---:|:---:|
 |<img src="results/4-step4.png" width="100%"> |<img src="results/4-step5.png" width="100%"> |<img src="results/4-step5.png" width="100%"> | <img src="results/4-reference.png" width="100%"> |

-In general we perform the first iteration with a very small `epsilon` (e.g. = 0.01) so that there are no dynamic constraints.
+In general, we perform the first iteration with a very small `epsilon` (e.g. = 0.01) so that there are no dynamic constraints.
 This makes sure that we first match the landmarks.
 Then,  the subsequent iterations are performed with a larger `epsilon` (~ 3.0).

 Solving the system above turned out to be slow because it is a rectangular matrix and corresponding solvers in `Eigen` are not as fast as the Simplicial Cholesky solver we used in Assignment 5.
 However, we can transform the system to obtain one with a square matrix which is SPD (as shown below).
 This allows us to use fast solvers for SPD matrices and get interactive computation rates even on the larger templates.